Jimgitsit/kuru-dev-test/README.md

 The following diagram shows the database scheme
 ![Database Scheme](doc/db.png)

 ## Task 1

 Fork this git repository.
 _Make sure to commit Your work after every completed task._
 > Hint: make sure Your solutions are private, do NOT make pull requests against this repository to submit Your solutions

+Clone it to your local machine into a directory of your choosing.
+`git clone https://github.com/kurufootwear/kuru-dev-test.git [dest dir]

+Install composer packages.
+`./composer.phar install`

+Create the MySQL DB schema.
+`mysql -u root -e "CREATE SCHEMA kuru_dev_test DEFAULT CHARACTER SET utf8 COLLATE utf8_general_ci;"`

-Install and configure application by running following command `php console.php migrate_db`
+Install and configure application by running the following command `php console.php migrate_db`
-This will install the DB schema.
+This will promt you for DB location and credentials and create the requirted DB tables.

 If you need to you can run a PHP built-in server by running following command `php -S 0.0.0.0:8000 -t web/`